 Memorable Manitobans: Joseph Edwin Braid (1877-1947)

 Born at St. Catharines, Ontario on 29 March 1877, son of William Braid and Mary Jane Andrews, he was educated at Collingwood [Ontario] then spent twelve years as a salesman with Thomas Black.
-After various occupations he formed a partnership in the firm of Braid & McCurdy.
-He later founded Braid Builders Supply and Fuel Limited which was carried on after his death by his two sons, Gordon and Clarence Braid, until the early 1980s.
+After various occupations he formed a partnership with Archibald George McCurdy in the firm of Braid and McCurdy.
+He later founded Braid Builders Supply and Fuel Limited which was carried on until the early 1980s by his sons Gordon and Clarence.

-He died at his Winnipeg home on 22 February 1947.
+He died at his Winnipeg home on 22 February 1947 and was buried in the Elmwood Cemetery.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

-We thank Arthur and Virginia Braid, grandchildren of Joseph E. Braid, for providing additional information used here.
+We thank Arthur and Virginia Braid, grandchildren of Joseph Braid, for providing additional information used here.

 This page was prepared by Gordon Goldsborough.